ciathyza/skyrim-optimization-guide-2018/README.md

 ##### Mod Files Location

 As hinted before, Mod Organizer stores downloaded/installed mods separately from the Skyrim installation directory.
 The default location for all your Mod Organizer Skyrim-related files is at `C:\Users\yourusername\AppData\Local\ModOrganizer\Skyrim`.
-Mod Organizer allows you to store these files in a different location **but it is recommended to have all installed mods on the same physical harddisk on which your Skyrim is installed**.
+Mod Organizer allows you to store these files in a different location **but it is recommended to have all installed mods on the same physical hard disk on which your Skyrim is installed**.
 If you store your installed mods on a different drive Skyrim will have to access files from two different drives which will decrease load performance.

 ##### SKSE Launch Argument

-If you've installed SKSE before Mod Organizer then MO should have picked it up automatically and created an SKSE entry under Launchable Executables (the blue/green gears icon) for you.
+If you've installed SKSE before Mod Organizer then MO should have picked it up automatically and created an SKSE entry under *Launchable Executables* (the blue/green gears icon) for you.
 If you use the Skyrim Steam version you should add the `-forcesteamloader` argument to the SKSE launch entry:

   1. Click on "Configure the executables..." button (green/blue gears icon).
   2. Select SKSE.